 - AfPE for sport and other PE activities;

 - ASE for Science;

-- > Association of British Theatre Technicians
+- Association of British Theatre Technicians

 - CLEAPSS for Science, DT and Art;

 - Institute of Physics;

-- DATA for DT and Art;
+- > DATA for DT and Art;

 - > Early Years advisors and organisations

-- > One Dance UK
+- One Dance UK

 - Royal Society of Biology;

 - Royal Society of Chemistry;

-46.0 Housekeeping
+45.0 Housekeeping

-46.1 The Site Manager/Caretaker and others will ensure adequate arrangements are in place to keep the school clean and tidy through good housekeeping.
+- 45.1 The School Business Manager/Caretaker's and others will ensure adequate arrangements are in place to keep the school clean and tidy through good housekeeping.
 In particular, rubbish and other combustible materials will not be allowed to accumulate.
 Boiler rooms, battery rooms, the area under the stage, and all designated escape routes will be kept clear at all times.
-Rubbish bins, skips, etc will be located away from school buildings and secured to suitable fixed points.

-46.2 Lead Staff will make regular checks of their areas, maintaining tidiness, arranging adequate storage and ensure appropriate cleaning arrangements.
+Rubbish bins, skips, etc will be located away from school buildings and secured to suitable fixed points. - 45.2 The School Business Manager will make regular checks of all areas, maintaining tidiness, arranging adequate storage and ensure appropriate cleaning arrangements.

-47.0 Incident reporting
+46.0 Incident reporting

-47.1 This is described under Section 29 regarding accidents and Section 38 about defect reporting.
+47.1 This is described under Section 27 regarding accidents and Section 37 about defect reporting.

-48.0 Inspections
+47.0 Inspections

-Regular inspections and checks will take place to assist in the management of school premises.
+Regular inspections and checks will take place to assist in the management of the school premises.

-49.0 Lettings
+48.0 Lettings

-49.1 The school has a range of lettings.
-The school will ensure that its 'Letting Terms' are explicit regarding the respective roles and responsibilities of both itself and the Hirer for HS&W matters including: Insurance arrangements, Risk Assessments, First Aid, and Emergencies.
-Please refer to lettings policy.

-- 49.2 All hirers of the school premises, including the hall, other rooms or grounds must be given instructions regarding all relevant procedures operating in the school.
+- 48.1 The school has a range of lettings.
+The school will ensure that its 'Letting Terms' are explicit regarding the respective roles and responsibilities of both itself and the Hirer for H & S matters including: Insurance arrangements, Risk Assessments, First Aid, and Emergencies.
+Please refer to lettings policy. - 48.2 All hirers of the school premises, including the MUGA, hall, other rooms or grounds must be given instructions regarding all relevant procedures operating in the school.
 All emergency exits must be unlocked, and a telephone must be available for emergency calls.
-The premises or grounds must be inspected and secured after - use.
-A mini version of the Premises Log Book will be available for the hirer to use in evacuation and liaison with the Fire and Rescue Service if they are in sole use of the site. - 49.3 The mini-premises logbook will have: - a) Site plans; - b) Key locations except where this affects security; - c) Fire safety information such as how to turn off equipment; - d) Important contacts and their details; - e) Other relevant information.
+The premises or grounds must be inspected and secured after use.
+A mini version of the Premises Log Book will be available for the hirer to use in evacuation and liaison with the Fire and Rescue Service if they are in sole use of the site.

+- 48.3 The mini-premises logbook will have:

+- a) Site plans;

+- Key locations except where this affects security;

+- c) Fire safety information such as how to turn off equipment;

+- d) Important contacts and their details;

+- e) Other relevant information.

-50.0 Local Exhaust Ventilation and air extraction
+49.0 Local Exhaust Ventilation and air extraction

-50.1 The Governors recognise there will be occasions when it will be necessary to refer to outside specialists for air monitoring and the checking of ventilation systems installed for the removal of dusts, vapours, gases etc, (e.g., fume cupboards, woodwork extraction, heat treatment, soldering etc).
+- 49.1 The Governors recognise there will be occasions when it will be necessary to refer to outside specialists for air monitoring and the checking of ventilation systems installed for the removal of dusts, vapours, gases etc, (e.g., fume cupboards, woodwork extraction, heat treatment, soldering etc).
 Provision will be made to ensure this takes place at least every 14 months (from Schedule 4, COSHH).
-A record of all such tests will be kept in the Premises Log Book.

-50.2 Air extraction in kitchens and other types of air extraction

-Cooker hoods and other catering ventilation will be installed to ensure adequate removal of waste gases from cooking equipment and to maintain a suitable temperature and humidity for the staff members.

-50.3 Other air extraction will be provided and maintained as needed around the premises in for example:

-- Kiln rooms; - Vehicle maintenance areas

-- Toilets and washrooms, - o Rooms where there are photocopiers or other equipment; - Rooms that may become hot during parts of the year.
+A record of all such tests will be kept in the Premises Log Book. - 49.2 Air extraction in kitchens and other types of air extraction Cooker hoods and other catering ventilation will be installed to ensure adequate removal of waste gases from cooking equipment and to maintain a suitable temperature and humidity for the staff members. - 49.3 Other air extraction will be provided and maintained as needed around the premises in for example: - Kiln rooms - Vehicle maintenance areas - Toilets and washrooms - Rooms where there are photocopiers or other equipment - Rooms that may become hot during parts of the year.

-51.0 Lone Working
+50.0 Lone Working